flutternetwork/WiFiFlutter/README.md

 | Handling the MAC filtering                                                            | :sos: |  :x:  |

 For now, there is no way to set the access point on iOS...

+## Troubleshooting

+Don't hesitate and come [here](https://github.com/alternadom/WiFiFlutter/issues), we will be happy to help you!